 In conjunction with a national law office that advocates on behalf of survivors of domestic violence and sexual assault, DU students have begun (in 2016) a public education project.
 Members of the Denver community who work closely with survivors will provide guidance and brainstorm with students the meaning and importance of economic justice, and how to most effectively conduct an education campaign in the next year.
 Members of Colorado’s Coalition Against Domestic Violence, Coalition Against Sexual Assault, Confidentiality Program and other key players in the community, including judges and lawyers who represent survivors, will collaborate with students on this Project, and students will prepare and deliver presentations at key community organizations.

 The Civil Litigation Clinic students represent low-income clients in a variety of civil cases.
-During the 2019- 2020 academic year, these cases will fall largely within the areas of landlord-tenant, wage/employment, guardian ad litem, and intimate partner violence law.
+During the spring of 2019, these cases will fall largely within the areas of landlord-tenant, wage/employment, guardian ad litem, and intimate partner violence law.
 The CLC cases involve little pre-trial discovery.
 As a result, the CLC focuses on trial skills.
 The speed with which the cases proceed to trial (generally two to four weeks) affords students the opportunity to handle several cases in their entirety, including conducting the initial client interview and all factual investigation, developing a case theory and an opening statement, closing argument, direct and cross-examination of all witnesses, and conducting the trials themselves.

 See the clinic flyer below for information on prerequisites, required classes and more.